Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: SPDC Source Figures of Merit

-Considering small angles $\theta_s$ and $\theta_i$ and a thin crystal, the walk-off factor ($H$) is approximately zero, and thus we ignore the spatial walk-off.
-This approximation greatly speeds up computation time and only results in a $\approx1\%$ error in $\eta$.
-The result is
+Considering small angles $\theta_s$ and $\theta_i$, and a thin crystal, the walk-off factor ($H$) is approximately zero, and thus we ignore it.
+This approximation greatly speeds up computation time and only results in a $\sim1\%$ error in $\eta$.
+The final expression after these approximations is given by

 Our goal is to express the joint spectral intensity in the form of Eq.~(\ref{Eq:JSIgeneral}).
-Therefore, we write the components of the mode function in terms of frequency detuning from the central frequency (the one that yields phase matching at the central pump frequency).
+Therefore, we write the components of the mode function in terms of the frequency detuning from the central frequency (the one that yields phase matching at the central pump frequency).
 Starting with the wave vector magnitudes, we write them as a first-order Taylor expansion about each mode's central frequency as

 where we introduce the inverse group velocity $N_j = (dk_j/d\omega_j)_{\omega_{j0}}$ \cite{Shi}.
 Here, $\Omega_j = \omega_j - \omega_{j0}$ is the frequency detuning of mode $j$.
 Using Eq.~(\ref{Eq:k_expansion}) in Eq.~(\ref{Eq:Delta_ky}) and Eq.~(\ref{Eq:Delta_kz}), the zero-order terms drop out and we are left with